SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

 ![A selectable filtering list with a filter at the top. % width=50&anchor=figSelectable](figures/SelectableList.png)

-The following script produces this situation.
+The following script illustrates such a selectable list with filter.

 ```
 (SpFilteringSelectableListPresenter new